 - Sugar-free mints or gum

-- Taking short walks when the urge spikes
+- Short walks when the urge spikes

 It’s about replacing the pattern, not the pleasure.